 - Senior Scholars oversee a research project area involving scholars from various institutions working with their students.

-- Distinguished Scholars provide expertise in their main language or unique scholarly competency—assisting with a variety of aspects with the GSI and the Green Collection.
+- Distinguished Scholars provide expertise in their main language or unique scholarly competency—assisting with a variety of aspects with the Green Scholars Initiative and Museum of the Bible.

 - Scholar-Mentors work under the auspices of a Senior Scholar to conduct research and mentor undergraduate and graduate students (Junior Scholars), helping to enrich their education and to augment their preparation for graduate schools and career interests.

-Over 30 universities committed to participate in the Green Scholars Initiative within its first three years, and others are in the process of joining.
+More than 60 universities around the world are currently participating in the Green Scholars Initiative, and others are in the process of joining.
 For inclusion, at least one scholar at a university must be selected by the Green Scholars Initiative team for a project (e.g., papyri, KJV, etc.), and each project is placed internationally under a Senior Scholar.
 Each of the professors (Scholar-Mentors) must commit to working with Junior Scholars at their university, mentoring them along the way and giving them direct access to selected items from the Green Collection.
 The Senior Scholars will subsequently provide ongoing assistance for those selected in their areas.

-Gordon-Conwell Theological Seminary, Charlotte serves as the academic home for U.S. seminary students.
-Like the role of Baylor for traditional programs, the Charlotte campus of Gordon-Conwell Theological Seminary will facilitate aspects of the Green Scholars Initiative as it expands into seminary programs.
+Gordon-Conwell Theological Seminary-Charlotte serves as the academic home for U.S. seminary students.
+Like the role of Baylor for traditional programs, the Charlotte campus of Gordon-Conwell Theological Seminary will facilitate aspects of Green Scholars Initiative as it expands into seminary programs.
 GCTS-C has a robust faculty steeped in scholarly habits.
-Dr. Robert Cooley, president emeritus of Gordon-Conwell Seminary, has been very involved in the Green Collection and serves on the board for the yet-to-be-named museum, which will house The Green Collection.
-He also has connections through his decades of scholarship with Dr. Pattengale, whose first introduction to actual archeological artifacts was with items from Dr. Cooley's Dothan excavations stored at The Institute of Holy Land Studies (now Jerusalem University College).
+Dr. Robert Cooley, president emeritus of Gordon-Conwell Theological Seminary, serves on the board for Museum of the Bible.